 WASHINGTON GUN LAWS

-Get The Latest Facts For 2018
+Get The Latest Facts

 Washington gun laws operate on a "Shall Issue" policy.
 Open carry is legal without a permit but not common, you will need a permit if you want to carry a handgun in a vehicle (car, bus, train).
 Concealed carry permits are issued to residents and non-residents by the local sheriff or Police Department.
 There is no requirement to attend a firearms training course in Washington but you must be at least 21 years old and meet other conditions to obtain a license.

 Washington CCW Dashboard

 Under Washington law the state can only honor another states concealed carry license if;

 - the other state honors a Washington concealed carry license.

 - The state does not issue CPL licences to persons under the age of 21.

 - The state has fingerprint based checks for background and mental health history on applicants.